Missing trampers: Severe weather warning issued for Nelson area

 "Heavy rain may cause streams and rivers to rise rapidly.
 Surface flooding and slips are also possible and driving conditions may be hazardous," MetService warns.

-Both O'Connor and Reynolds are experienced in the outdoors, with O'Connor, who works for Abel Tasman Kayaks, said to know the area well.
+O'Connor and Reynolds are experienced in the outdoors, and O'Connor, who works for Abel Tasman Kayaks, is said to know the area well.

-The area is in dense bush which has made searching difficult.
+The area is in dense bush, which has made searching difficult.

 Police are asking for anyone who has been around the Anatori, Webb, Kokopu, Independent and Fraser rivers since May 8 who may have seen the pair to get in touch.